linw0724-linnet/gcp-setup/install_docker/README.md

 ```
 -----
 # Conclusion
-Docker is now installed on your virtual machine and is ready to accept installations of containers
+Docker is now installed on your VM on GCP and is ready to accept installations of containers